Biodiversity loss: Trees

 While plants are essential for human survival, they have not received the same attention as the conservation of animals.
 It is estimated that a third of all land plant species are at risk of extinction and 94% have yet to be evaluated in terms of their conservation status.
 Plants existing at the lowest trophic level require increased conservation to reduce negative impacts at higher trophic levels.

 In 2022, scientists warned that a third of tree species are threatened with extinction.
-This will significantly alter the world's ecosystems because their carbon, water and nutrient cycles will be affected.
+This will significantly alter the world's ecosystems because their plant responses, carbon, water and nutrient cycles will be affected.
 Forest areas are degraded due to common factors such as logging, fire, and firewood harvesting.
-The GTA (global tree assessment) has determined that "17,510 (29.9%) tree species are considered threatened with extinction.
+Especially with forest fires and its increases, it will affect biomass recovery and affect species composition as well.
+The Global Tree Assessment (GTA) has determined that "17,510 (29.9%) tree species are considered threatened with extinction.
 In addition, there are 142 tree species recorded as Extinct or Extinct in the Wild."

 Possible solutions can be found in some silvicultural methods of forest management that promote tree biodiversity, such as selective logging, thinning or crop tree management, and clear cutting and coppicing.
 Without solutions, secondary forests recovery in species richness can take 50 years to recover the same amount as the primary forest, or 20 years to recover 80% of species richness.